-- Accidental Murder: In season 2, she attacked Hap after discovering one of his dark secret, and he accidentally killed her while acting in self-defense.
-Her ghost then sent a message to Buck through his mirror.
+- Accidental Murder: In season 2, she attacks Hap after discovering one of his dark secret, and he accidentally kills her while acting in self-defense.
+Her ghost then sends a message to Buck through his mirror.

 - Big Sister Instinct: Her brother's well-being is her top priority.
 She took him with her to get him out of their unhappy home and worries about how he's being cared for since the car accident left him disabled.

 - Dysfunctional Family: She and her brother ran away to Nashville to escape theirs.